confluentinc/examples/multiregion/README.md

 Observations:

-* In the first case, the topic `single-region` has no leader, because it had only two replicas both in the `west` region, which are now down.
+* In the first case, the topic `single-region` has no leader, because it had only two replicas in the ISR, both of which were in the `west` region and are now down.
 * In the second case, the topic `multi-region-sync` automatically elected a new leader in `east` (e.g. replica 3 in the above output).
 Clients can failover to those replicas in the east region.
-* In the third case, the topic `multi-region-async` also has no leader, because the only two eligible replicas were both in the `west` region, which are now down.
-The observers in the east region are not eligible to become leaders.
+* In the third case, the topic `multi-region-async` also has no leader, because it had only two replicas in the ISR, both of which were both in the `west` region and are now down.
+The observers in the `east` region are not eligible to become leaders automatically because they were not in the ISR.

 ### Fail over observers

-To explicitly fail over the observers in the topic `multi-region-async` to the `east` region, trigger leader election:
+To explicitly fail over the observers in the topic `multi-region-async` to the `east` region, trigger leader election (note that `unclean` leader election may result in data loss):

 ```
 docker-compose exec broker-east-4 kafka-leader-election --bootstrap-server broker-east-4:19094 --election-type UNCLEAN --topic multi-region-async --partition 0